gretel/dynamo-autoscale/README.md

 This technique helps to save downscales on tables that may have unpredictable consumption.
 You may need to tweak the `flush_after` value to match your own situation.
 By default, there is no `flush_after` and downscales will wait indefinitely, but this may not be desirable.

+## Cloudwatch Alarms

+The alarm thresholds will be updated automatically.
+To disable this behaviour (or if you don't want to grant `cloudwatch:PutMetricAlarm`) change the configuration file accordingly:

+    :update_alarms: false

-## Running
+## Using the CLI

-A command line interface is provided to manage `dynamo-autoscale` in a nice way:
+A command line interface is provided to manage `dynamo-autoscale` in a nice way.
+Requiring the gem to be installed as described above you can use your terminal shell of choice to call the command like:

+    $ dynamo-autoscale ---help

+The output will be

 ```
-$ dynamo-autoscale --help

   NAME:

     dynamo-autoscale